-Many LTER data are also available through disciplinary repositories such as the Biological and Chemical Oceanography Data Management Office (BCO-DMO), the Arctic Data Center, the Dryad Digital Repository, and others.
+Many LTER data are also available through disciplinary or regional repositories such as the Biological and Chemical Oceanography Data Management Office (BCO-DMO), the Arctic Data Center, the Dryad Digital Repository, and others.
 The most comprehensive search of public data at this time is available via the DataONE Federation, LTER member node.

 Most LTER sites also have a local data catalog that includes LTER and non-LTER data, presented in a way that is most usable for site-based researchers.
 It may also include data that is not yet publicly available because it hasn’t been cleaned and documented or because manuscripts using the data haven’t yet been submitted to journals.

 We love it when LTER data can contribute to scientific discovery and environmental management in unexpected ways and we encourage researchers to cite LTER data using the Digital Object Identifier (DOI) associated with each data package.